-At the time these financial statements were prepared and audited, the District was aware of four existing circumstances that could significantly affect its financial health in the future:
+At the time these financial statements were prepared and audited, the District was aware of three existing circumstances that could significantly affect its financial health in the future:

-- The retirement system (PSERS) is projected to have rate spikes of 21.40% in 2014-2015, 25.84% in 2015-2016, 29.27% in 2016-2017, and 30.25% in 2017-2018, which will have a significant impact on the expenses of the District.
-The 2013-2014 enacted rate is 16.93%.
-Beginning in 2018-2019 the projected rates are to plateau at the 30% level for eighteen years. - The current economy impacts the District on the revenue side as the District is seeing locally lower receipts in real estate transfer taxes and investment earnings.
-Limited state basic education subsidy dollars are anticipated over the next several years which could impact the District.
-In addition, the current state Act 1 Index allowance on the amount of millage that can be increased in any one year impacts the District's ability to generate revenue. - The District is due approximately \$800,000 in Plan Con Construction reimbursement monies from the state of Pennsylvania in relation to the renovations/additions of Hanover Street and Washington Elementary schools.
-These monies are approved to be received but the timetable is uncertain at this time depending upon future state budgets. - The District projects that at the completion of the retirement spike at the end of the 2016-2017 fiscal year that 2% to 5% of total expenses will be maintained in fund balance.
+- The retirement system (PSERS) is projected to have rate spikes of 25.84% in 2015-2016, 29.27% in 2016-2017, 30.25% in 2017-2018 and 31.28% in 2018-2019, which will have a significant impact on the expenses of the District.
+The 2014-2015 enacted rate is 21.40%.
+Beginning in 2019-2020 the projected rates are to plateau at 32% level for sixteen years. - Limited state basic education subsidy dollars are anticipated over the next several years which could impact the District.
+In addition, the current state Act 1 Index allowance on the amount of millage that can be increased in any one year impacts the District's ability to generate revenue. - The District is due approximately \$900,000 in Plan Con Construction reimbursement monies from the state of Pennsylvania in relation to the renovations/additions of Hanover Street and Washington Elementary schools.
+These monies are approved to be received but the timetable is uncertain at this time depending upon future state budgets. - The current District support staff contract will expire on June 30, 2015 and the current District professional staff contract will expire on June 30, 2016. - The District projects that at the completion of the retirement spike at the end of the 2016-2017 fiscal year that 3% to 6% of total expenses will be maintained in fund balance.